 LANDS PROTECTION FOR THE BENEFIT OF HABITAT AND SPECIES CONSERVE, ENHANCE, REGENERATE, MAINTAIN AND PROTECT WETLANDS, NATURAL RESERVATIONS AND SENSITIVE LANDS THAT PROVIDE HABITAT FOR THE PROTECTION OF FISHERIES WILDLIFE AND ENDANGERED OR THREATENED SPECIES OR CONTAIN NATIVE VEGETATION VITAL TO THE ENVIRONMENTAL QUALITY OF THE CITY.
-(Goal Area "B" carried forward) Performance Measures: Success in addressing the Objectives and Policies of GOAL CSR 4 shall be measured utilizing the following performance indicators: - Maintain or increase the number and size of existing wetlands; - Restore and maintain conservation specially designated and protected properties; - Sea turtle nest hatchling success rates; and, - Beach nourishment: - Evaluation and physical monitoring of the beach project annually; - o Completing planned periodic beach renourishment events; and, - Coordinating swiftly with project partners (USACE, Palm Beach County and FDEP) to assess and repair storm damages to the beach.
+Performance Measures: Success in addressing the Objectives and Policies of GOAL CSR 4 shall be measured utilizing the following performance indicators: - Maintain or increase the number and size of existing wetlands; - Restore and maintain conservation specially designated and protected properties; - Sea turtle nest hatchling success rates; and, - Beach nourishment: - Evaluation and physical monitoring of the beach project annually; - o Completing planned periodic beach renourishment events; and, - Coordinating swiftly with project partners (USACE, Palm Beach County and FDEP) to assess and repair storm damages to the beach.
 Objective CSR 4.1 Fisheries, Wildlife and Habitat Implement policies that protect fisheries, wildlife, wildlife habitat and marine habitat and restrict activities known to adversely affect the survival of endangered and threatened wildlife.
-(Objective B-2 Carried Forward) Policy CSR 4.1.1 Continue to implement the Sea Turtle Conservation Program, which includes monitoring of nesting and hatching activity, and enforcement of lighting restrictions.
-Policy B-4.2 Carried Forward Policy CSR 4.1.2 Continue to enforce sea turtle lighting requirements.
+Policy CSR 4.1.1 Continue to implement the Sea Turtle Conservation Program, which includes monitoring of nesting and hatching activity, and enforcement of lighting restrictions.
+Policy CSR 4.1.2 Continue to enforce sea turtle lighting requirements.
 Policy CSR 4.1.3 Maintain existing programs to protect offshore reefs and marine habitat through monitoring and management of beach renourishment construction activities.
-(Policy B-4.4 Carried Forward) Policy CSR 4.1.4 Protect, conserve, rehabilitate and restore wildlife habitat, open space and recreation areas, conservation areas and prevent any further net loss of these lands in Delray Beach.
-Policy OPR 1.3.11, 3.1.3 Policy CSR 4.1.5 Cooperate with the US Department of Agriculture, the Florida Department of Environmental Protection (FDEP), Fish and Wildlife Conservation Commission and Florida Exotic Pest Plant council to eliminate invasive exotic plant and animal species and pursue the removal, eradication, treatment and maintenance of exotic, nuisance and invasive species within the City.
-Policy OPR 3.1.6 Policy CSR 4.1.6 Continue to provide regulations regarding the removal of existing invasive exotic species such as Australian Pine, Brazilian Pepper, Shefflera Queensland umbrella, Ear-Leaf Acacia, Scaevola and Melaleuca on private property as development and/or redevelopment occurs and prohibit the planting or cultivation of these species anywhere within the City.
-(Policy B-1.6 Carried Forward) Policy CSR 4.1.7 Promote on-site preservation as the most desirable alternative for the protection of upland habitats, and plant and wildlife species, with off-site preservation for endangered or threatened species of special concern utilized when recommended by the Florida Fish and Wildlife Conservation Commission and the US Fish and Wildlife Service.
+Policy CSR 4.1.4 Protect, conserve, rehabilitate and restore wildlife habitat, open space and recreation areas, conservation areas and prevent any further net loss of these lands in Delray Beach.
+Policy OPR 1.3.11, 3.1.3 Policy CSR 4.1.5 Cooperate with the US Department of Agriculture, the Florida Department of Environmental Protection (FDEP), Fish and Wildlife Conservation Commission and Florida Exotic Pest Plant council to eliminate invasive exotic plant and animal species and pursue the removal, eradication, treatment and maintenance of exotic, nuisance and invasive species within the city.
+Policy OPR 3.1.6 Policy CSR 4.1.6 Continue to provide regulations regarding the removal of existing invasive exotic species such as Australian Pine, Brazilian Pepper, Shefflera Queensland umbrella, Ear-Leaf Acacia, Scaevola and Melaleuca on private property as development and/or redevelopment occurs and prohibit the planting or cultivation of these species anywhere within the city.
+Policy CSR 4.1.7 Promote on-site preservation as the most desirable alternative for the protection of upland habitats, and plant and wildlife species, with off-site preservation for endangered or threatened species of special concern utilized when recommended by the Florida Fish and Wildlife Conservation Commission and the US Fish and Wildlife Service.